Beyond the Numbers: A Modern Guide to Detecting and Preventing Financial Fraud

 Bernie Madoff orchestrated one of the largest Ponzi schemes in history.
 Operating for several decades, Madoff attracted investors with promises of consistent, high returns.
 However, instead of investing the funds, he used new investors' money to pay returns to earlier investors.
 This fraudulent scheme unravelled in 2008 during the global financial crisis when investors sought to withdraw their funds.
 Madoff admitted to the fraud, and the fallout led to substantial financial losses for thousands of investors.
 Madoff was convicted and sentenced to 150 years in prison.

-How does it affect financial organizations?
+How does it affect financial organisations?

-Financial fraud has a profound and far-reaching impact on the organizations ensnared in its web.
+Financial fraud has a profound and far-reaching impact on the organisations ensnared in its web.
 The repercussions extend beyond mere monetary losses, touching upon various aspects that can severely disrupt the stability and reputation of financial institutions.

 1. Widespread Financial Loss: